Early Childhood

 Extended Care Available

-• We offer 4 or 5 days per week for kindergarten.
-Families can choose their starting day, but the days must be consecutive.
+We offer 4 or 5 days per week for Kindergarten.
 We ask that rising 1st graders move to 5 full days by spring to allow them to adjust to that schedule.

 Half Day: 8:45am-12:45pm